jschpp/jschpp.github.io/_posts/2016-02-18-using-multiple-versions-of-clang-on-mac.markdown

 sudo port select --set clang mp-clang-3.6
 {% endhighlight %}

-The above only works if `clang-3.6` was previous installed.
+The above obviously only works if `clang-3.6` was previous installed.